moncla-lab/nextstrain-narrative-hpai-north-america/narratives/nextstrain-narrative-hpai-north-america_HPAI-in-North-America.md

 ### Origins

 Phylogenetic reconstruction allows us to infer the introductions into North America that seeded this outbreak.
+Here, we built a phylogenetic tree with H5Nx sequences from clade 2.3.4.4b sampled from 2021 to present.
+By comparing how viruses from these different geographic locations cluster together, we can make inferences about how outbreaks in distinct geographic locations are related to each other.

-Looking at the global dynamics of H5Nx clade 2.3.4.4b since 2021, we can see that the major introduction responsible for the majority of infections (the main red branch) came from Europe.
+Looking at the global dynamics of H5Nx clade 2.3.4.4b since 2021, we can see that infections sampled in North America (red branches) mostly fall into one, main cluster.
+This large grouping of viruses nest within the diversity of viruses circulating in Europe, suggesting that a single introduction from Europe is responsible for most of the sampled infections in North America.

-There were additionally multiple separate introductions from Asia during this time, however these have seemingly not contributed to onward transmission within North America.
+There were additionally multiple separate introductions from Asia during this time, though these introductions lead to very small clusters that contain only a few tips.
+This pattern suggests that these other introductions have seemingly not contributed significantly to onward transmission within North America.

 This global phylogenetic reconstruction also shows that introduction into North America has led to further spread and introduction of HPAI to new regions during this outbreak, including South America (orange) and most recently, Antarctica (dark blue).